"

 Map of the United States, southern Canada and northern Mexico.
 Several major cities are marked with orange circles.

-Topographic maps show the topography of the landscape, including hills, mountains, valleys, rivers, etc. These maps contain contour lines, which are lines of equal elevation.
+Topographic maps show the shape (topography) of the landscape, including hills, mountains, valleys, rivers, etc. These maps contain contour lines, which are lines of equal elevation.
 That means everywhere along that line will have the same elevation.

 Elevations for major contour lines are typically marked on the line.
 To avoid clutter, not every contour is labeled.
 The elevation of an unlabeled contour line can be determined by knowing the contour interval and looking at adjacent contour lines.
 The elevation of a point located in between two contour lines can be estimated by interpolating between the lines.
 If a point is halfway between two contour lines, it will be about halfway between the elevations of those two contour lines.